-PEDL offers the ability to easily launch Jupyter notebooks attached to one or more slots in the cluster.
-Jupyter notebooks offer a convenient interface to develop and debug machine learning models, visualize the behavior of trained models, or even manage the training lifecycle of a model manually.
+Jupyter notebooks are a convenient way to develop and debug machine learning models, visualize the behavior of trained models, or even manage the training lifecycle of a model manually.
 PEDL makes it easy to launch and manage notebooks.
 By default, each notebook is assigned a single GPU, but this can easily be changed -- CPU-Only Notebooks.

 PEDL will schedule a Jupyter notebook in a containerized environment on the cluster and proxy HTTP requests to and from the notebook container through the PEDL master.
 The lifecycle management of Jupyter notebooks in PEDL is left up to the user -- once a Jupyter notebook has been scheduled onto the cluster, it will remain scheduled indefinitely until the user explicitly shuts down the notebook.
 Once a notebook has been terminated, it is not possible to reactivate it.
 However, new notebooks can easily be configured to restore the state of a previous notebook -- see Saving and Restoring Notebook State for more information.

 To launch a notebook, start by installing the PEDL command line interface on a development machine.

 Once the CLI is installed, try launching your first notebook with the

 pedl notebook start command:

 $ pedl notebook start Scheduling notebook unique-oyster (id: 5b2a9ea4-a6bb-4d2b-b42b-25e4064a3220)...
 [DOCKER BUILD 🔨] Step 1/11 : FROM nvidia/cuda:9.0-cudnn7-runtime-ubuntu16.04 [DOCKER BUILD 🔨] [DOCKER BUILD 🔨] ---> 9918ba890dca [DOCKER BUILD 🔨] Step 2/11 : RUN rm /etc/apt/sources.list.d/* ...
 [DOCKER BUILD 🔨] Successfully tagged nvidia/cuda:9.0-cudnn7-runtime-ubuntu16.04-73bf63cc864088137a477ce62f39ffe8 [PEDL] 2019-04-04T17:53:22.076591700Z [I 17:53:22.075 NotebookApp] Writing notebook server cookie secret to /root/.local/share/jupyter/runtime/notebook_cookie_secret [PEDL] 2019-04-04T17:53:23.067911400Z [W 17:53:23.067 NotebookApp] All authentication is disabled.
 Anyone who can connect to this server will be able to run code.
 [PEDL] 2019-04-04T17:53:23.073644300Z [I 17:53:23.073 NotebookApp] Serving notebooks from local directory: / disconnecting websocket Jupyter Notebook is running at: http://localhost:8080/proxy/5b2a9ea4-a6bb-4d2b-b42b-25e4064a3220-notebook-0/lab/tree/Notebook.ipynb?reset

 After the notebook has been scheduled onto the cluster, the PEDL CLI will open a web browser window pointed to that notebook's URL.
 Back in the terminal, you can use the

-pedl notebook list command to see this notebook as part of those currently
+pedl notebook list command to see that this notebook is one of those currently

 RUNNING on the PEDL cluster: